XING: XING Mobile

 Xing.com Mobile allows users to access some of its functions using a mobile phone, PDA or smartphone.
 Standards supported: HTML 3.2, XHTML MP 1.0, WML 1.1.

 XING plug-ins

-Xing.com plugins are available for free download that allow contact synchronization with Lotus Notes, Microsoft Outlook, Windows Address Book and Outlook Express.
+Xing.com plugins are available for free download that allow contact synchronization with productivity and office suites such as: Lotus Notes, Microsoft Outlook, Windows Address Book and Outlook Express.
 It also allows manual CSV File import–export and has a Firefox search plug-in.